All About Opticians

 To learn more about the positions available under the COA umbrella, I spoke with Sergina Flaherty, COMT, OSC.

-Sergina is an ophthalmic technologist (OT).
+Sergina is a Certified Ophthalmic Medical Technologist (COMT).
 She serves as a speaker before industry groups and private organizations.
-She is widely recognized for her teaching of continuing education courses to ophthalmic technicians both nationally and internationally.
-She teaches at the annual meetings of the Association of Technical Personnel in Ophthalmology (ATPO), International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO), American Society of Cataract and Refractive Surgeons (ASCRS), Caribbean Association Ophthalmic Technical Personnel (CAOTP), Ophthalmic Personnel Society of San Antonio (OPSSA), and brings her custom designed training seminars to ophthalmology and optometry offices, on an as needed basis.
-She has published numerous articles in eye industry publications that include the Ophthalmic Professional magazine, the ATPO member only Viewpoints Journal, and the Journal of Ophthalmic Photography, a publication of the Ophthalmic Photographers Society (OPS).
+She is a leader recognized for the dynamic teaching style of ophthalmic technicians nationally and internationally.
+She currently teaches at the annual meetings of the American Academy of Ophthalmic Professionals (AAOP), formally known as ATPO, International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO), American Society of Cataract and Refractive Surgeons (ASCRS), Caribbean Association Ophthalmic Technical Personnel (CAOTP), Ophthalmic Personnel Society of San Antonio (OPSSA), and brings her custom designed training seminars to ophthalmology and optometry practices, on an as-needed basis.
+She has published numerous articles in eye industry publications, including the American Academy of Ophthalmology Eyenet magazine and Ophthalmic Professional (OP) magazine.
+She’s written multiple articles for ATPO member-only Viewpoints Journal before the organization became AAOP.
+She’s written several articles for the Journal of Ophthalmic Photography, an Ophthalmic Photographers Society (OPS) publication.
 She has also contributed numerous articles to the online blog of the Local Eye Site, a job search company for eye care professionals.

-Whew!
+John: Whew!
 I think you will agree, Sergina is an expert who deserves our attention for a few minutes.

 John: Before we jump into the role of the COA, can you briefly tell me what, if any, interactions you have with opticians?